Current NLRB membership

 Below are my top predictions for additional policy changes at the NLRB.
 General Counsel Peter B. Robb has already shared his vision of the NLRB's future.
 See NLRB's GC's Roll-Back Agenda.

 Election Rule.
 In 2014 the Board adopted a new election rule [NLRB fact sheet] intended to decrease the time preceding union elections, thus sometimes called the "quickie election rule."
 The new Board has issued a "Request for Information" [Full text] – the first step in the inevitable roll-back of the Board's controversial 2014 Election Rule.
-March 19 is the deadline for submitting comments.
+The time for submitting comments has expired.
+View comments [HERE].
 For more, see NLRB signals Election Rule roll-back; NLRB election rule comment period extended.

 Class-action waivers.
 In D.R.
 Horton (2012) [Board decision] [not enforced by 5th Cir], the NLRB said that it's an unfair labor practice for an employer to require employees to agree that they will not bring a class-action or collective-action case, either in litigation or in arbitration.
 Federal circuit courts are split on this, and the issue is now before the US Supreme Court (Epic Systems v.
 Lewis, consolidated with two other cases).
 A decision is expected in early 2018.
 See